 Arclabs is a vocational school and does not provide any living areas for students.
 Students are responsible for their own transportation to and from school.
-Student parking is designated at each location.
+Student parking is designated at each location, and there is no charge.
 Student parking will be discussed during student orientation.
 Some of the branch campuses have access to public transportation.
 Please see the school administration office for specific details.